Paul Sablon

 Paul Sablon (6 November 1888 – 3 November 1940), later Paul Bourgeois, was a Brussels-born actor, director, cinematographer, writer and animal trainer, who worked in the early film industry, including for Pathé Frères in Europe and Universal in the United States.

 While working in the Netherlands, "Sablon became the regular cameraman for Alfred Machin’s tiger Mimir."
 He later toured with the Circus Hagenbeck, developing his animal training skills.
 During his American era he seems to have been a combination animal trainer, critically and commercially successful director, con man and workplace predator.
 “Bourgeois and his wife, actress Rosita Marstini, arrived in Hollywood in summer 1915” after he had worked with animals in New York and New Jersey.
 He was head animal trainer and Universal City Zoo superintendent from approximately 1915 to 1916.
-In 1916, he defrauded investors with an ice rink scheme and then absconded with the money and his 19-year-old stenographer to Arizona.
+In 1916, he defrauded investors with an ice rink scheme and then absconded to Arizona with the money and his 19-year-old stenographer.
 He spent time in both Canada and the United States but died in his home country of Belgium.